CrowdStrike/Cloud-GCP/container/gke-implementation-guide.md

 > **Note: In Kubernetes clusters where kernel module loading is supported by the worker node OS, we recommend using Falcon sensor for Linux to secure both worker nodes and containers with a single sensor.**

+## CrowdStrike Falcon Credentials

+You will need to provide CrowdStrike API Keys and CrowdStrike cloud region during the installation.
+It is recommended to establish new API credentials for the installation at https://falcon.crowdstrike.com/support/api-clients-and-keys, krequired permissions are:

+ - Falcon Images Download: Read
+ - Sensor Download: Read

 ## Pre-requisites